Studio Rules & Policies

 • Label all clay and greenware with your name, on a piece of paper or green tape.

 • Make sure to sign the bottoms of your pieces before bisque.
-Item description

 • Pots are to be thrown and stored on appropriate bats.
 Throw on the plastic, not the wooden bats.
 Remove when ready and move to a wooden bat to continue drying.